What does "undue experimentation" relate to in relation to patentability?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The concept of "undue experimentation" is a critical aspect of enablement, as outlined in 35 U.S.C.
+The concept of "undue experimentation" is closely tied to the enablement requirement outlined in 35 U.S.C.
 112(a).
-This section requires that a patent application describes the invention in a manner that enables a person skilled in the art to practice the invention without needing to engage in undue experimentation.
+This section mandates that a patent application must contain a written description of the invention that is sufficiently clear and complete to enable someone skilled in the relevant field to practice the invention without excessive effort or experimentation.

 Subscribe